jcgneto/CV/README.md

 # Research areas of interest

-Ecology, evolution, and epidemiology foodborne pathogens
+Ecology of foodborne pathogens
+Ecological interactions between gastrointestinal pathogens and the resident microbiota

 # Publications